 In fact, the breed is named for this Farm that’s just a few minutes from the Italian border at Trieste.
 In fact, Lipica is spelled Lipizza in Italian, why the breed has become known as Lippizan and Lipizzaner.

 In the 16th century, the rulers of the Habsburg empire considered the Spanish horse an ideal breed.
 Since horses were of military importance at the time, this was of significance to the Habsburgs, which controlled a large part of Europe.

 In fact, the 1963 Disney film “The Miracle of the White Stallions” is about the repatriation of the Lipizzaners from the Germans.
-For the real story about this, I suggest you read this Movie vs. Book article by Elizabeth Letts, the New York Times bestselling author.

 I don’t recall how I learned of the Farm, but I got in touch with them when I was in Slovenia and asked if I might stop by.
 They invited me over and my morning there turned out to be most memorable.